Get

 Diabetes in dogs can be a tricky disease to manage!
 Whether your dog is having their blood sugar (glucose) levels checked at the vet or you are monitoring them at home, it can be worrying and frustrating when the glucose levels aren’t responding as they should.

-The first thing to know is that high blood sugar after insulin is not an immediately dangerous or life-threatening situation.
+The first thing to know is that a dog’s blood sugar being high after insulin is not an immediately dangerous or life-threatening situation.
 A more worrying scenario is when their blood glucose drops too low.
 If your dog’s blood glucose is not coming down after their insulin, it’s time to book a check-up with your vet.
 Never make any adjustments to your dog’s insulin dose without discussing it with your vet, and never give an extra dose of insulin before the next injection is due.

 Below, we’ll talk about some basic principles of blood glucose levels and insulin response, which will help you understand how they change over the course of a day.